DotCampus/dotcampus.github.io/_posts/2023-11-23-quirky-javascript.md

 [] + {} // '[object Object]'
 ```

 I know what you’re thinking.
-“What is going on here?” 😂 If you know the explanation to any of these, please leave a comment for us to learn.
+“What is going on here?” 😂 If you know the explanation for any of these, please leave a comment for us to learn.

 ## 3. Here comes “typeof”

-JavaScript's `typeof` operator is a very handy for identifying variable types.
+JavaScript's `typeof` operator is very handy for identifying variable types.
 It does it reliably well and gives expected results in most cases.
 For example:

 ```jsx
 typeof 'word'    // 'string'